Sector funds: Are they right for you?

 Indeed, specialty funds have some serious upside potential, giving investors who are willing to absorb potential losses the muscle to outperform the market.

-For example, Fidelity Select Biotechnology posted an eye-popping 40 percent annualized return over the past three years -- 37 percent in 2012 and another 50 percent in 2013 through the end of July.
+For example, Fidelity Select Biotechnology posted an eye-popping 38.8 percent annualized return over the past three years.
+In 2013 alone, it surged 65.66 percent.

 But sector funds have also logged some dizzying falls.

 According to fund tracker Morningstar, precious metals equity funds, which invest in companies that mine and process gold and other precious metals, posted a 53 percent gain in 2009 and a 42 percent jump in 2010.
-Due to heavy losses since then, however, the group of funds now has a 7.36 percent annualized loss over the past five years through Aug.
-4, 2013.
+However, the sector has had heavy losses since then.
+In January 2014, precious metals equity funds were suffering from a one-year loss of almost 45 percent.

 Main Street beware